 Cyber crime is one of the fastest-growing criminal activities in the world.
 It can take many forms, including theft of data, extortion, and disabling of a company’s website.
 Cyber criminals can act alone, but most operate as part of organized groups.
 The fact that modern businesses rely so much on the internet means that they are a prime target.

-Protecting a business against most forms of cyber crime isn’t difficult.
+Implementing cyber crime security to protect your business isn’t difficult.
 Prevention is a combination of knowledge, understanding the risks, and having proper processes.
 Once the foundations are in in place, a business owner must keep up to date with new cyber threats and ensure defenses remain effective.

 We offer seven tips on how to prevent cyber crime to help protect your business.